Aidan-B1409/MinecraftClicker/README.md

 # MinecraftClicker
+Big warning!
+This project is not actively maintained and may have security issues.
+Make sure to use the latest versions of any dependencies when installing.
+Please issue all support requests to /dev/null.
+This code comes with absolutely no warranty or guarantees.
+This code can be freely re-distributed without attribution, as I am not very proud of it.
+But, if you find a better way to implement it, shoot me an email @ aidanb2828@gmail.com :)

 An auto-clicking script using PyAutoGUI
 For automating mining on a Minecraft Skyblock server.
 Automatically rotates between pickaxes in the Minecraft toolbar